myprojectrepo-1/TerraformAWSInfrastructure/README.md

 ## Configuration Steps

 1. Clone git repository locally or download zip file
-2. Create "mykey" keypair using keygen.
+2. Create "mykey" keypair using keygen
  - On Windows, use puttey.keygen
  - On macOS, use terminal with command: ssh-keygen -t mykey
  - Store mykey and mykey.pub files to locally downloaded repository